mindset-dojo/mindset-dojo.github.io/_insight/2025-10-09-cultivating-a-threshold-based-authorship-network.md

 In the dojo, we're not trying to build an audience.
 We're cultivating a field of **thresholds** — experiences that transform presence into trust.

+> "Each threshold is a moment of authorship — when presence crosses into responsibility."

 ---

 ### 🌉 Thresholds Are Crossings, Not Credentials